• Skip to primary navigation

 Encourage workplace productivity

-When employees know that their direct efforts may cause a pay raise, they are more likely to align their efforts with company objectives.
+Employees who know their direct efforts may cause a pay raise are more likely to align their efforts with company objectives.

 Employees used to put in an average performance throughout the month if there was no incentive.
 However, the possibility of a merit increase can motivate additional effort toward company goals.